-High quality thin films with excellent chemical and structural purity, uniformity, and conformality can be manufactured using the ALD method, which involves gas-solid chemical adsorption reactions over the surface.
+High-quality thin films with excellent chemical and structural purity, uniformity, and conformality can be manufactured using the ALD method, which involves gas-solid chemical adsorption reactions over the surface.
 These reactions are self-controlled and self-limiting, resulting in film growth by consecutive atomic layers.

 The ALD technique not only coats silicon wafers but also 3D objects, powder, porous, and high aspect ratio (HAR) samples.
 Since the film grows by sequential atomic layers, chemical composition and thickness of the film can be precisely controlled.
-The ALD process is repeatable and various materials can be deposited at low temperatures, allowing use of also sensitive substrates such as plastics or papers.
+The ALD process is repeatable and various materials can be deposited at low temperatures, allowing the use of also sensitive substrates such as plastics or papers.

 In IC applications ALD is typically used to manufacture:

 - Spacer oxide films

 - Tunneling oxide films